 CORSIA – the Carbon Offsetting and Reduction Scheme for International Aviation – is the world’s first market mechanism for dealing with climate change from an industrial sector.
 It aims to help meet ICAO’s previously-enshrined goal to achieve carbon neutral growth after 2020 and it is due to apply in several phases:

 - 2021 to 2023 – a ‘pilot’ voluntary phase of countries that choose to be part of the scheme.
-As the agreement was being crafted, some 65 states representing more than 85% of global civil air traffic and an estimated 80% of post-2020 emissions growth volunteered to be included in the scheme from the beginning.
+As of June 30, 2020 some 88 states representing nearly 77% of global civil air traffic will participate in the pilot phase.

 - 2024 to 2026 – the first implementation phase, also on a voluntary basis.